repans/Google-IT-Support-Professional-Certificate/IT-Security__Defense-against-the-digital-dark-arts/Week-6/Graded-Quiz__Creating-a-Company-Culture-for-Security.md

 - [ ] Security assessment

 ### 04. Which of the following devices are considered a risk when storing confidential information?
-Selectall that apply.
+Select all that apply.
 - [ ] Encrypted portable hard drives
 - [x] CD drives
 - [x] USB sticks